 Arctic Wild Camping

-You'll stay in a twin-share tent, camping in an area of wilderness completely away from snowmobile traffic.
+You'll stay in a twin-share tent, camping in an area of wilderness completely away from it all.
 All your camping equipment is provided, although you will need to hire a sleeping bag if you don't bring your own.
 You'll be kept warm overnight in your expedition tent, sleeping on two cold-weather sleeping mats per person while your baselayers and sleeping bag keep you warm and snug.
 Your host will make you a hot water bottle each night for some extra warmth.
 There's also a communal tent for eating and hanging out - which is kept warmed also so provides some extra respite.
 And of course, a dedicated toilet tent that is responsibly managed.

 Guest house in Longyearbyen